LizabethPetersen/02-Lists-From-Scratch/README.md

 In your `README.md`, describe the exported values of each module you have defined.
-Every function description should include its airty (expected number of parameters), the expected data for each parameter (data-type and limitations), and its behavior (for both valid and invalid use).
+Every function description should include its arity (expected number of parameters the expected data for each parameter (data-type and limitations), and its behavior (for both valid and invalid use).
 Feel free to add any additional information in your `README.md` that you would like.